rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 Jenkins invokes jobs
 for building software, conducting tests, etc.

 Jenkins can invoke jobs on a schedule, but it's called a "continuos integration" (CI) tool because it can invoke jobs when a <strong>trigger</strong> is fired.

-Jenkins can orchestrate a chain of tasks that kicks off each step in sequence based on ending status, such as ensure that components already unit-tested can be integrated together.
+Jenkins can orchestrate a chain of <strong>tasks</strong> that kicks off each step in sequence based on the ending status of the previous step, such as to ensure that components already unit-tested can be integrated together.

+For scaling, several slaves can be setup to run simultaneously.

 <a id="Alternatives"></a>